growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 Is Software Architecture an emergent property?

-You can look at a software system
+You can look at a software system from a variety of perspectives and distances.

 Diablo Anecdote